bips-hb/unfooling_shapley/README.md

-This is the repository for the paper "Knockoff imputation for Shapley Values" by Kristin Blesch, Marvin N. Wright and David Watson (2023).
+This is the repository for the paper "Unfooling SHAP and SAGE: Knockoff imputation for Shapley Values" by Kristin Blesch, Marvin N. Wright and David Watson.
+Proceedings of the  1st World Conference on eXplainable Artificial Intelligence, xAI-2023, Lisbon, Portugal (2023).